benmvp/slides/2018/frameworksummit/nav-react.md

 - Lastly, you can roll your own solution
   * When you have a Node backend
   * Using Node server lib, like Express or Koa
-  * Router like Reach Router
+  * Hook in one of the routers
   * Data fetching with `isomorphic-fetch`

 /////